SynapseIX/countdown-browser-source/README.md

 You can chnage the number of hours to match the amount you need.

-It just accept hours for now, but will add support to just add minutes or seconds.
+It just accepts hours for now, but will add support to just add minutes or seconds.
 Happy streaming, and don't forget to follow me on Twitch at [twitch.tv/itsprof](https://twitch.tv/itsprof).